 Issues

-There are various considerations, both directly and indirectly related to the sought zoning variance.
+There are various considerations, both directly and indirectly related to the sought zoning relief.

 5B03 vacancy